How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 Tools you need (exact size)

-You need a metric Allen wrench set, also commonly called a metric hex key set or metric Allen key set.
-For this pull style, use the 2mm key.
+You need a metric Allen wrench set (also called a metric hex key set).
+For this pull style, the correct size is typically 2mm.

 - 2mm metric Allen wrench (hex key) — required